pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 - ``asdf list erlang``

-The asdf_vm_ can identify a version of each *plugin* as being the global current version.
+The asdf-vm_ can identify a version of each *plugin* as being the global current version.
 I list them with the following command and see that I did not set any since I use a shell script to do that .
 However, to have the version used automatically on system startup you would probably want to